-For example if you segment your visitors into buckets (categories, challenges, experience level, What they have consumed previously, etc.) then from that moment your site can display content and call-to-actions that are relevant to only the bucket that they have been segmented in.
+For example, if you segment your visitors into buckets (categories, challenges, experience level, What they have consumed previously, etc.) then from that moment your site can display content and call-to-actions that are relevant to only the bucket that they have been segmented in.

-You are already experiencing the benefits of AI on websites like: Amazon, YouTube, NetFlix, Facebook, Google, Etc.
+You are already experiencing the benefits of AI on websites like Amazon, YouTube, NetFlix, Facebook, Google, Etc.

 If somebody has registered their details on your site, the next time they visit, you can customize what they see.
-You can even welcome them with a personalised message with their name in it.
+You can even welcome them with a personalized message with their name in it.

 5. Using Depth & Drop-Shadows Properly

-As flat vector design elements become a dying trend, digital design elements are given a new life by giving them depth and dimension using new soft large drop-shadows, to help create the right hierarchy to emphasise and draw attention to certain elements like CTA buttons.
+As flat vector design elements become a dying trend, digital design elements are given a new life by giving them depth and dimension using new soft large drop-shadows, to help create the right hierarchy to emphasize and draw attention to certain elements like CTA buttons.

-Although drop-shadows are not a new concept, they haven’t been used for a few years now on websites, even though a drop-shadow on a button converts better, than if it didn’t have one.
+Although drop-shadows are not a new concept, they haven’t been used for a few years now on websites, even though a drop-shadow on a button converts better than if it didn’t have one.